biobricks/commitdb/README.md

 NOTE: This is not yet production-ready code.
 Expect bugs and API changes.

-commitdb keeps track of commit history for a single project/entity.
+CommitDB keeps track of commit history for a single project/entity.

-commitdb allows multiple heads (it does not force you to merge heads), but allows only one tail.
+CommitDB allows multiple heads (it does not force you to merge heads), but allows only one tail.

-commitdb only tracks metadata.
+CommitDB only tracks metadata.
 The actual data should be stored elsewhere.

-commitdb uses atomic commits and streams are pinned to the commit history as it looked when the stream was created.
+CommitDB uses atomic commits and streams are pinned to the commit history as it looked when the stream was created.
 The worst that can happen is if someone creates a new commit, changing the head, while you're trying to merge all heads: You will end up having merged the old heads.
-There is no way to avoid this if you're planning to use commitdb in a decentralized setup.
+There is no way to avoid this if you're planning to use CommitDB in a decentralized setup.

 # Usage